eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

   - Wrong PoP tag (fails Gate 10)
   - No correctly implemented Verifier should accept this Evidence

-Furthermore, when using SAE transport [@I-D.ritz-sae], even this DoS attack becomes infeasible without repository write access, as noted in [](#with-sae-transport-pull-only-model).

-- **Mitigation:** This analysis provides the formal rationale for:
+- **Mitigation:** This analysis provides the formal rationale for ephemeral keys for each unique bootstrapping procedure
-  - the requirement in [](#with-direct-communication-transports) for ephemeral keys with push-capable transports
-  - the relaxed guidance in [](#with-sae-transport-pull-only-model) when using SAE transport

 ### Attester State Reveal {#attester-state-reveal}